 This suspension was extended to over 80 countries on March 29.

-Some other airlines may still operate flights to Ethiopia, depending on the current policy of the airline and the country of origin.
-Travelers who choose to fly to the country will have to abide by the quarantine regulations that are now in place.
+Travelers who choose to fly to the country will have to abide by the quarantine regulations that are currently in place.

 Coronavirus Quarantine Procedures in Ethiopia